• Gift Catalog

 gardening in West Virginia

-An important project is keeping up the “hoop house” where vegetables are grown year-around.
+The team worked on the “hoop house” where vegetables are grown year-around.

 Ample time is provided after the work day to enjoy local cultural and natural attractions: local concerts, museum visits, souvenir shopping, hiking trails, swimming, and participating in community events and celebrations.